sitesauce/cli/readme.md

 $ sitesauce login
 ```

-You can get the name of the currently authenticated user with `sitesauce user`.
-You can get the name of the currently connected team with `sitesauce team` and change the team you're currently connected to using `sitesauce switch`.
+You can get the name of the currently authenticated user with `$ sitesauce user`.
+You can get the name of the currently connected team with `$ sitesauce team` and change the team you're currently connected to using `$ sitesauce switch`.

 ## Usage